 The vision of the Thriving Neighbors Initiative is to bring SCU schools, departments, and community programs together with community residents, leaders, businesses, schools, and non-profit and government entities to create mutually owned, interconnected, and multidisciplinary solutions.
 Read More.

-The Ignatian Center for Jesuit Education provides funding for community research grants for projects that demonstrate a collaborative program design,development, implementation and evaluation partnership that incorporates at least one faculty member, two undergraduate or graduate students, and one community associate and include a plan for sustainability.
+The Ignatian Center for Jesuit Education provides funding for community research grants for projects that demonstrate a collaborative program design, development, implementation and evaluation partnership that incorporates at least one faculty member, two undergraduate or graduate students, and one community associate and includes a plan for sustainability.
 Read More.

 The Thriving Neighbors Initiative offers a number of programs designed to engage Santa Clara University faculty, staff, and students to work in collaboration with Greater Washington residents, businesses, community leaders and organizations, Thriving Neighbors will build local capacity for entrepreneurship, expanded educational choice, healthy living, and more.
 Read More.